NotABully.org is reader-supported. We may earn a small commission through products purchased using links on this page.

-While there is still a working dog culture, most dogs are lucky enough that despite what they were bred to do, they get to live inside and their playtime is structured around their owner’s schedules.
-However dogs still miss being around their people all the time, and when their owner gets home, they are going to want to play, and some dogs seem to want to play all the time.
+Humans have spent centuries domesticating dogs and developing different breeds, many of them bred for a specific task.
+While there is still a working dog culture, most dogs despite what they were bred to do, get to live inside and their playtime is structured around their owner’s schedules.

 We can acknowledge that we should play with our dogs because it strengthens our bond with them and helps them navigate this world.
-However, even after a long walk and a good game of fetch, they still want to keep going and play all night.
+However, even after a long walk and a good game of fetch, they might still want to keep going and play all night.
 It can be disruptive to your day and frustrating for you and your dog.
-Let’s figure out why your dog might want to play all the time and explore some solutions that might help!

-Dogs who are young and dogs of certain breeds are going to be more playful than other dogs.
-Compared to puppies, senior dogs are probably not going to want to play all the time; and the average three-year-old husky is going to want to play a lot more than the average three-year-old pug (although there are certainly exceptions to that!).
-Puppies hit peak energy levels between 6 and 12 months old, and seem like they are always bored and need constant stimulation.
+Compared to puppies, senior dogs are probably not going to want to play all the time; and the average three-year-old husky is going to want to play a lot more than the average three-year-old pug, although I’ve certainly seen exceptions to that!

 Reason 2: Not Enough Exercise

-Certain dogs are more prone to joint issues which make daily exercise important, but maybe not for the distance a sled dog might crave.
-Some dogs might be happy with a quick jaunt around the park, but if they still have lots of energy after you have taken them on a walk, there is a good chance they are under-exercised and this is why they want to play all the time.
+While some dogs might be happy with a quick jaunt around the park, if they still have lots of energy after you have taken them on a walk, there is a good chance they are under-exercised and they will ask for more play time when you’re back at the house.

 Reason 3: Not Enough Mental Stimulation

-The stress of us being gone all day along with the lack of mental stimulation is a huge factor in a dog wanting to play all the time.
-They are so excited that we are finally home and they are ready to interact with us!
 Most dogs appreciate and enjoy mental stimulation, but working breeds need to be mentally stimulated whether that is a dog sport like agility or nose-work, or just learning tricks in the house!
 You might be surprised just how many different breeds can do agility work!

 Reason 4: You Have Been Rewarding The Behavior

 So your dog still wants to play all the time even though you have properly exercised and mentally stimulated them.
 What do you do when your dog starts play-bowing at you, whining, and bringing toys?
-If you are giving in and playing a good game of tug, or throwing the ball, you have taught your dog that you will engage if they want to play all the time.

 But don’t worry, if you have taught your dog that it is okay to want to play all the time, it is still possible to change this behavior!
 It might just take a little longer to retrain the behavior you want because playing is certainly more fun for them than relaxing!